psarisa5794/Q-and-A/Angular.md

 }
 ```

-Q5.
+## Q25.
 Optimizing large dashboards or tables

-Model Answer:

 For large dashboards, I focus on both frontend and backend optimization.

 On the backend:

-Implement server-side pagination, filtering, and sorting
+- Implement server-side pagination, filtering, and sorting

 On the frontend:

-Use virtual scrolling
+- Use virtual scrolling

-Use trackBy in lists
+- Use trackBy in lists

-Apply OnPush change detection
+- Apply OnPush change detection

-Lazy load heavy components
+- Lazy load heavy components

 This approach minimizes DOM rendering and improves responsiveness.

-Q6.
+## Q26.
 State management approaches in Angular

-Model Answer:

 Angular state management depends on application size.

-For small apps, component state is sufficient
+- For small apps, component state is sufficient

-For medium apps, services with BehaviorSubject work well
+- For medium apps, services with BehaviorSubject work well

-For large enterprise apps, NgRx is useful for predictable state, debugging, and scalability
+- For large enterprise apps, NgRx is useful for predictable state, debugging, and scalability

 I usually start simple and introduce NgRx only when state complexity grows.

-Q7.
+## Q27.
 What is an Angular interceptor?

-Model Answer:

 Angular HTTP interceptors allow us to intercept and modify HTTP requests and responses globally.

 Common use cases include:

-Attaching authentication tokens
+- Attaching authentication tokens

-Handling global API errors
+- Handling global API errors

-Logging requests
+- Logging requests

-Modifying headers
+- Modifying headers

 Interceptors help keep components clean and centralize cross-cutting concerns.

-Q8.
+## Q28.
 What are standalone components?

-Model Answer:

 Standalone components allow Angular components to exist without being declared in an NgModule.

 Dependencies like pipes, directives, and modules are imported directly into the component.